anhphu212/machine-learning-final-report/01-optimization-algorithms-in-machine-learning.md

 ### 1.3.6 Adaptive Gradient Descent(AdaGrad)
 In contrast to the previously discussed algorithms where the learning rate remains constant, AdaGrad introduces the concept of an adaptive learning rate for each weight.
 This approach involves making smaller updates for parameters linked to frequently occurring features and larger updates for parameters associated with infrequently occurring features.

-For conciseness, the notation used includes gt to represent the gradient at time step t. gt,i as the partial derivative of the objective function w.r.t. with respect to the parameter θi at time step t, η as the learning rate, and ∇θ as the partial derivative of the loss function J(θi).
+For conciseness, the notation used includes gt to represent the gradient at time step t. **gt,i** as the partial derivative of the objective function w.r.t. with respect to the parameter **θi** at time step **t, η** as the learning rate, and ∇θ as the partial derivative of the loss function **J(θi)**.

 ![picture11](01-optimization-algorithms-in-machine-learning.assets/Picture11.png)

-In its update rule, Adagrad adjusts the general learning rate η at each time step t for each parameter θi, taking into account the historical gradients for θi:
+In its update rule, Adagrad adjusts the general learning rate **η** at each time step **t** for each parameter **θi**, taking into account the historical gradients for **θi**:

 ![picture12](01-optimization-algorithms-in-machine-learning.assets/Picture12.png)

-where Gt is the sum of the squares of the past gradients w.r.t to all parameters θ.
+where Gt is the sum of the squares of the past gradients w.r.t to all parameters **θ**.

 The advantage of AdaGrad lies in its ability to eliminate the necessity for manual tuning of the learning rate, with many practitioners opting for a default value of 0.01.

-However, a notable weakness of AdaGrad is the accumulation of squared gradients (Gt) in the denominator.
+However, a notable weakness of AdaGrad is the accumulation of squared gradients (**Gt**) in the denominator.
 Due to the positivity of each added term, the accumulated sum continues to grow during training.
 This causes the learning rate to progressively shrink, eventually becoming exceedingly small and resulting in the vanishing gradient problem.

 Advantage:
   - Adaptive adjustment of the learning rate with iterations eliminates the need for manual updates.